valeIT/valeIT.github.io/about/index.md

 This site uses [Jekyll](https://jekyllrb.com) running on [Github Pages](https://pages.github.com) with a custom domain.

-I use Byword to write short prose, Scrivener for longer essays.
+I use Visual Studio Code to write short prose, Scrivener for longer essays.

-To code I mainly use Visual Studio Code and Xcode.
+To code I mainly use Xcode (for Apple platforms) and Visual Studio Code (for everything else).

 ## Contact

 You can contact me via email at <a href="mailto:valentino@valentinourbano.com">valentino@valentinourbano.com</a>.

-Note: Be mindful that this is a personal email address.
+Note: This is a personal email address.
 If you need to contact me for support use the [Support Page](/support/).
 Support emails received personal email addresses will be ignored and deleted.

 I read every email that I get, but I can't assure that I will respond to every one of them.
 I'm sorry.